 - discussion of the teachings of the archimandrite Eutyches;

 - it is agreed that Christ's two natures are/were never fused, changed, divided, or separated;

 - dogma that Jesus is and has always been fully human and fully divine;

 - condemnation of Nestorius and Eutyches;

-- the results are unacceptable to the theologians from Alexandria, and this results in the creation of the Orthodox Churches of the Eat (e.g., the Coptic Christianity in Egypt and the Armenian Church).
+- the result (the Chalcedonian Creed) is unacceptable to the theologians from Alexandria, and this results in the creation of the Orthodox Churches of the East (e.g., the Coptic Christianity in Egypt and the Armenian Church).